 A tropical country made up of more than 7,100 volcanic islands, the Philippines is hit by an average of 19 typhoons a year and is also vulnerable to earthquakes, tsunamis, flooding, and landslides.
 Ongoing conflict in some areas also puts children’s lives at risk.

-Your gift will help provide vital relief to children and families devastated by Typhoon Haiyan in the Philippines.
+Your gift will help provide vital relief to children and families impacted by disasters in the Philippines.

 World Vision has been working with the people of the Philippines since 1954, and we are often one of the first organizations to respond when disaster strikes.
 Our global pre-positioning resource network ensures that we can provide emergency relief supplies including food, hygiene kits, and temporary shelter to the most vulnerable.

 In addition to life-saving aid, World Vision establishes Child-Friendly Spaces to provide children with safe environments.
 We stay in a community for the long haul to help families recover, rebuild, and prepare for the next disaster.

 At World Vision, stewardship is an integral part of everything we do.
 In rare cases where donations exceed what is needed, or where local conditions prevent program implementation, World Vision will redirect funds to similar activities to help children and families in need.